Davydovskyi/Shulan-Bot/README.md

 - `rest-service` - microservice for downloading files from the database using a link;
     - user activation confirmation;
     - downloading files from database;
-- `common-jpa` - contains general code for interacting with the database;
-- `common-utils` - contains code for encrypting and decrypting identifiers;
+- `common` - contains general code for interacting with the database and code for encrypting and decrypting identifiers;

 ### Database Structure: